Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network: Methods

+Loihi~2 supports programmable sum-of-product learning rules acting on synaptic variables and activity traces~\cite{davies2018loihiLearning}.
+Each synapse has three programmable variables (Weight, Delay, Tag) and access to two pre-synaptic and three post-synaptic traces; crucially, traces can be generated by exponential filtering of spike trains \emph{or} overwritten directly in microcode neuron programs.
+The latter mechanism is what enables the non-standard input-dependent trace assignment of Eqs.~(\ref{eq:pre_traces}--\ref{eq:post_traces}).
+Products in the learning rule can be gated by a pre- or post-synaptic variable, and weights are updated in parallel across cores at programmable intervals.
+Near-memory computing (weight logic co-located with SRAM) and event-driven gating (updates skipped when no presynaptic spike fires) make on-chip learning fast and energy-efficient compared to global-gradient methods.

-The CLP-SNN learning rule (equation~(\ref{eq:learning_rule_simplified})) is implemented on Loihi 2 as follows:
+The learning rule in equation~(\ref{eq:learning_rule_basic})) is implemented on Loihi 2 as follows:

 where at SNN time step $t$ $\Delta w_{ij}(t)$ is the weight change applied to the synapse between pre-synaptic neuron $j$ and post-synaptic neuron $i$.
-Then respectively, $\alpha_i(t)$ is the adaptive learning rate, $y_i(t)$ is the post-synaptic trace, $s_i^r(t)$ is the reward (i.e. third-factor) spike train arriving at the post-synaptic neuron $i$, while $x_j(t)$ is the pre-synaptic trace of neuron $j$.
-Note that $t$ here is SNN time step, not the algorithmic time step as in previous equations.
-These involve the neuron dynamics over time, which were previously abstracted into a single algorithmic time step.
+Then respectively, $\alpha_i(t)$ is the adaptive learning rate, $y_i(t)$ is the post-synaptic trace, $s_i^r(t)$ is the reward (i.e. third-factor) spike train interpreted from the modulatory signal $\phi(t)$ arriving at the post-synaptic neuron $i$, while $x_j(t)$ is the pre-synaptic trace of neuron $j$.
+Note that $t$ here is SNN time step, not the algorithmic time step as in previous equations, namely, $\Delta w_{ij}(t)$, $\alpha_i(t)$, $s^r_i(t)$, $x_j(t)$, $y_i(t)$ are the SNN-timestep-resolved equivalents of $\mathbf{w}^{(k)}$, $\alpha^{(k)}$, $r^{(k)}$, $\mathbf{x}$, $y^{(k)}$ in equation~(\ref{eq:learning_rule_basic}), respectively for $k=j$ and $\Delta w_{ij}(t)$, $x_j(t)$ also indexes the presynaptic neuron $j$, instead of a vector notation.
+These quantities evolve over time based on the neuron dynamics (Eqs.~\ref{eq:proto_bias_dynamics}, \ref{eq:proto_lif_dynamics}, \ref{eq:spike_gen}, \ref{eq:modulator_interpretation}), which were previously abstracted into a single algorithmic time step.
 The different spike trains can be written as follows:

-Here we use the sum of Dirac delta functions, while $t_m$s are spike times, $m \in {"x", "y", "r"}$ denotes the types of different (pre-synaptic, post-synaptic and third factor) spike trains, and $a_i^m$ is the amplitude of the $m^{th}$ spikes for neuron $i$.
-Accordingly, we can write the update equations for pre- and post-synaptic traces as follows:
+where $t_i^m$ are spike times, $m \in \{x,y,r\}$ indexes pre-, post-synaptic, and third-factor trains, and $a_i^m$ is spike amplitude.
+Pre- and post-synaptic traces update as:

-Here $\max\limits_j s_j^x(t) > 0$ checks if there is spike arriving from any pre-synaptic neuron, meaning if an input pattern is injected.
-When this occurs, pre-synaptic traces are updated to the spike amplitudes and kept same till the next pattern.
-Similarly, post-synaptic traces are updated to the accumulated activation ($\sum_j{w_{ij}x_j}$), which is effectively dot product between input pattern and the incoming weight vector of that post-synaptic neuron.
-These traces stay constant till new pattern injection.
-Finally, the learning rate (i.e.\ the plasticity) and the goodness score of a specific post-synaptic neuron are updated when a third-factor signal arrives at this neuron.
+$\max_j s_j^x(t) > 0$ detects pattern injection; traces are overwritten at injection and held constant until the next pattern.
+Learning rate $\alpha_i$ and goodness $g_i$ update on third-factor arrival (Eqs.~\ref{eq:goodness_trace}--\ref{eq:alpha_trace}).